Special offer extended to end August

 What you would discover, if everyone did the exercise with an honest and open heart, is that you would end up with a list that portrayed the whole family as complete and in a state of perfect balance!

 All the like characteristics would balance out all the unlike traits.
-All the likes would balance out all the dislikes.
+All the likes would balance out all

 The character traits that each of the members listed would be those that pushed each of their buttons, whether positively or negatively.